Breast & nipple thrush

 The most common symptom is nipple pain or breast pain, or both.

 Nipple thrush pain is often described as burning, itching, or stinging and may be mild to severe.
 The pain is usually ongoing and doesn’t go away with improved positioning and attachment of your baby to the breast.
 Your nipples may be tender to touch and even light clothing can cause pain.

 Breast thrush pain can vary.
 It has been described as a stabbing or shooting pain, a deep ache or a burning sensation that radiates through the breast.
 It may be in one or both breasts.

 Often this pain is experienced immediately after as well as in between feeds.

 Signs of nipple and breast thrush

 There are usually no obvious signs of thrush on your nipples.
 However some signs may be present and include:

-- the nipples may appear bright pink; the areola may be reddened, dry or flaky.
+- your nipples may appear bright pink; the areola may be reddened, dry or flaky.
 Rarely a fine white rash may be seen

 - nipple damage (e.g. a crack) which is slow to heal

-- signs of thrush may be present in your baby's mouth and or on your baby's bottom or both.
-Thrush in the mouth appears as a thick white coating on the tongue and or white spots on the inside of the cheeks.
-Thrush on the baby's bottom appears as a bright red rash with spots around it which does not clear without anti-fungal treatment.
+- signs of thrush may be present in your baby's mouth or on your baby's bottom, or both.
+Thrush in the mouth appears as a thick white coating on the tongue or white spots on the inside of the cheeks, or both.
+Thrush on baby's bottom appears as a bright red rash with spots around it which does not clear without antifungal cream.